What is the source of program funding?

 All landlord or tenant applicants or utility company repaying funds must issue a check made out to “GOHSEP” (“State of Louisiana” is also acceptable) with the Tenant’s Name and Applicant ID in the memo line.
 The check is to be mailed to the following address:

 Baton Rouge, LA 70809

-I have applied, and I was determined to be ineligible.
-Can I appeal?
+I have applied and was determined to be ineligible.
+Can I appeal and how?

 Yes.
-The applicant will be sent a Notice of Ineligibility by email that includes information about how the applicant may appeal the decision.
-If the program has determined an applicant is ineligible based on the information received in the application and the renter or landlord applicant has additional information that would affect that determination, then the applicant should send an appeal to [email protected].
-The State will respond to appeals within 15 days upon receipt, after conducting a review.
-In the appeal, please be sure to include your: Application ID, Applicant Name, and a detailed explanation of the request to appeal.
+The applicant will be sent a Notice of Ineligibility by email that includes instruction about how to appeal the decision.
+If the program has determined an applicant is ineligible based on the information received in the application and the renter or landlord applicant has additional information that would affect that determination, then the applicant is urged to send an appeal to [email protected].

 The State will acknowledge receipt of the applicant’s appeal request and route it for review by the appeals team.
 As part of an appeal, applicants should include their Application ID, Applicant Name, a detailed explanation of the appeal request detailing new information regarding the reason for denial cited in the original Notice of Ineligibility, as well as any supporting documentation.
 A thorough review of each appeal will be performed and the State requests applicants to be patient and responsive during the review process.
 Refer to your original Notice of Ineligibility along with the Document Checklists (renter and landlord) and the Program Guide (for its section regarding appeals) on the Resources page of the LaStateRent website for guidance on appealing.